BramVanroy/astred/README.rst

 Syntactic equivalence metrics
 =============================

 Examples, documentation, and tests to be added.
+You can already use :code:`examples/add_features_tprdb.py`, though.
+Use :code:`python examples/add_features_tprdb.py -h` to get started.

 Installation
 ------------